BorisKaravasilev/ProductivityScripts/README.md

 # Productivity scripts

+Below is a list of scripts to save you time.
+You will need to download and install [AutoHotkey](https://www.autohotkey.com) in order to run the scripts.
 Unfortunately runs only on Windows.
-You will need to download and install [AutoHotkey](https://www.autohotkey.com) in order to run the scripts.

 #### Note for non-developers
 Download this in ".zip" by clicking 👉 [here](https://github.com/BorisKaravasilev/ProductivityScripts/archive/master.zip) 👈.